Professor Jeremy Webb

 Public Engagement & Outreach Officer

 After an academic research career (Engineering studies at Supelec in France, followed by a PhD and Postdoc in Chemical Physics at Heriot-Watt University in Edinburgh), JC followed his passion and moved to the position of Outreach and Public Engagement Officer in 2017.
 JC first got involved in outreach in 2006 when he co-organised science events for school students from deprived areas around Paris.
 With NBIC, JC plans to develop biofilm-related engagement activities, focusing on educators, families and people with little interest in science.
+JC supports the NBIC community with the development and delivery of public engagement and outreach activities to ensure that the NBIC commitment to this area is delivered.

 Ines is based at the School of Physics and Astronomy at the University of Edinburgh, where she is the Administrator for NBIC and the Higgs Centre for Theoretical Physics.
 Ines has held positions at International Organisations and in the Higher Education sector, where she worked on organisational, structural and project administration matters.
 She holds an MA (Hons) in History and International Relations from the University of Dundee and a Master of Advanced International Studies from the University of Vienna.
+Ines works with academics to provide administrative and strategic support to the NBIC Edinburgh team and works on matters relating to public and policy engagement for NBIC at large.